Forgot Your Password?

 Enrolled but don't have your online account yet?

 New to Prescription Hope?

-Home » Blog & News » What is the Difference Between Type 1 and Type 2 Diabetes?
+Home » Diabetes » What is the Difference Between Type 1 and Type 2 Diabetes?

 Diabetes could perhaps be one of the most misconstrued illnesses.
 Many people know that there are two main types, but they are unaware of the differences between type 1 and type 2 diabetes.

 In order for us to really understand diabetes as a whole, we have to first breakdown the differences between type 1 and type 2 diabetes.
 The causes, treatments, and medications used are different for each type of diabetes.

 Here’s a short answer for you before you get into the details.